datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 --- type:NormalExercise xp:100 skills:1 key:3981380079
 ## Review Modification Method I Cont.
 2

 Use the combined data set to create weighted star reviews for each user.
-To do this you will simply multiply the unweighted restaurant rating variable `stars` by the total number of reviews variable `total_reviews` for each user.
+To do this you will simply multiply the unweighted restaurant review variable `stars` by the total number of reviews variable `total_reviews` for each user.

 This weighted star variable will allow us to generate weighted star reviews.